AngithIU/smartBicycleDetectionPipeline/README.md

 predictive analytics within 12 weeks.
 Relevant: Combines machine learning, data visualization, and spatial analytics—key domains of Data Science and Computer Science.
-Time-bound: Project completion and evaluation within one academic semester (12 weeks).
+Time-bound: Project completion and evaluation within one academic semester.

 # Abstract:
  Cycling is becoming increasingly popular in Berlin, but despite the city’s investment in new